Lancasterg/ml-4-cpp/README.md

 # ml-4-cpp
 Implementation of some ML algorithms and basic linear algebra in C++, written from scratch.

-- SimpleLinearRegressor
+-[x] SimpleLinearRegressor
-- MultipleLinearRegressor
+-[x] MultipleLinearRegressor
-- BinaryLogisticRegressor (Not yet implemented)
-- ...
+-[x] BinaryLogisticRegressor
+-[ ] DecisionTreeClassifier - Work in progress
+-[ ] SupportVectorMachine?

 ## TODOs
-- Write a high-performance version of the linalg class.
-- Write tests for SimpleLinearRegressor
+- ~~Write tests for SimpleLinearRegressor~~
-- ~~Implement MultipleLinearRegressor~~ & write tests
+- ~~Implement MultipleLinearRegressor~~
-- ~~Implement BinaryLogisticRegressor~~ & write tests
+- ~~Implement BinaryLogisticRegressor & write tests~~
 - ~~Used row-major format for training data~~
+- Write tests for MultipleLinearRegressor
+- Finish implementation of DecisionTreeClassifier

 ## Tests
 Tests have been written using the [Catch2](https://github.com/catchorg/Catch2) library.